datacarpentry/image-processing/episodes/06-blurring.md

 [Thresholding]({{ page.root }}./06-thresholding.md),
 [Edge Detection]({{ page.root }}./07-edge-detection), or before we find the [Contours]({{ page.root }}./08-contours) of an image."
-- "The averaging blur can be applied to an image with the `cv2.blur()` method."
-- "The Gaussian blur can be applied to an image with the `cv2.GaussianBlur()` method."
+- "The Gaussian blur can be applied to an image with the `cv2.GaussianBlur()` function."
-- "The blur kernel for the averaging and Gaussian blur methods must be odd."
+- "The blur kernel for the Gaussian blur function should be odd."
 - "Larger blur kernels may remove more noise, but they will also remove detail from and image."
 - "The `int()` function can be used to parse a string into an integer."